History of the Indian Golf Union

-The Indian Golf Union (IGU) organised training schemes for assistant professionals and caddies from all over the country in 1957.
+In 1957, a training plan for the Assistant Professional and Caddies form all over the country under George Willard, the trainees were given a systematic grounding in teaching golf.
+Another important move was the launch of the Inter Zonal championship for which a trophy was instituted by the celebrated golfer of India Mr. IS Malik.
+In 1958 was another important progress when the All India Amateur championship was held at Delhi Golf club for the first time outside of Kolkata where it was held from 1892.
+The prestigious Indian Open, being organised under IGU has become a part of the Asian PGA Tour from the year 1998.
+The Indian Golf Union (IGU) has been organising different training schemes for assistant professionals and caddies from all over the country since 1957.
 The schemes were organised under the guidance of George Willerd from the Royal Calcutta Club.
 Amongst other things, trainers were taught to make clubs and were given a stronger grounding in the game's strategies.
 The Inter Zonal Championship for four teams, representing the four zones, was also started in 1957.
 In the year 1966, the IGU made arrangements for an annual exchange of visits by Indian and Ceylonese teams.
 Indian teams have been visiting Ceylon every year since and Ceylonese teams have also visited India in return.
 Both India and Ceylon teams have participated in the host country's Amateur Championship and also in an International match between the two countries.

-The Indian Golf Council (IGU) is in charge of selecting the Indian national Golf team to represent India in various international events.
-It selected the Indian team in 1967 to go to Taiwan for participating in the Asian Amateur Golf Team Championship, for the first time.
-The team played quite well and finished fourth in the tournament, out of eight countries participating.
+Being the central administrative body for Golf in India, the Indian Golf Union (IGU) has been working consistently for the well being of the game in India.
+It conducts various promotional activities including playing host to a number of international tournaments.
+Apart from that, it also organises several training programmes for young and budding Indian Golf players.
+It is in the charge of selecting the Indian national Golf team to represent India in various international events.
+In 1967, it selected the Indian Golf team for participating in the Asian Amateur Golf Team Championship in Taiwan, for the first time.
+Out of eight countries, the team played quite well and finished at fourth in the tournament.
 In October, 1969, the team participated in the 17th World Cup Championship, previously known as the Canada Cup, as well.
 Due to the organising capabilities of the Indian Golf Union (IGU), India was also chosen the venue for the fifth Asian Amateur Golf Team Championship.

-The Indian Golf Union (IGU) is also in charge of organising and supervising different Golf tournaments in India.
-The IGU mainly follows the rules of St. Andrews of Scotland for the Indian Golf tournaments.
-It actively helps various Indian Golf clubs that organise several Golf tournaments on a regular basis.
-Apart from that, it is trying to involve the powerful Indian media for propagating the game and spread the game in the remote areas of India as well.
+The Indian Golf Union (IGU) is always striving hard to ensure that the game of Golf is played by all the age groups in India.
+It has been encouraging the younger generation to take up Golf as their profession.
+IGU has constantly been in discussion with the Ministry of Tourism for the development of Golf.
+The IGU and the Ministry of Tourism have been working together to develop a variety of Golf Courses.
+The Indian Golf Union is also in charge of organising and supervising different Golf tournaments in India.
+The IGU mostly follows the rules of St. Andrews of Scotland for the Indian Golf tournaments.
+It actively helps the Indian Golf clubs that organise several Golf tournaments on a regular basis.
+Apart from that, it is trying to involve the Indian media for propagating the game and spread the game in the remote areas of India as well.